-SHP students are required to receive medical clearance at the time of program admission.
-UAB Student Health and Wellness utilizes a secure web-based process for the storage of required documents accessed through BlazerNET.
-More information is available at the Student Health and Wellness website: www.uab.edu/students/health/medical-clearance/immunizations.
+SHP students in programs that are on campus (not all online), are required to receive medical clearance at the time of program admission.
+UAB Student Health Services utilizes a secure web-based process for the storage of required documents accessed through BlazerNET.
+More information is available at the Student Health Services website: www.uab.edu/students/health/medical-clearance